Featured

 When I bump out, its back to the cold ‘real’ world.
 Only.
 Which one is really ‘real’?
 What is truly cold?
 Checking the clock, its been three hours?

-I generally would not have the conscious thought “Today I think I will paint a hand.” but this morning an open hand found its way into the painting, it kinda became the painting and I love it.
+I generally would not have the conscious thought “Today I think I will paint a hand.” but this morning an open hand found its way into my painting, it kinda became my painting and I love it.

 Snack?!